The Story of Delta Sigma Chi

 The first initiation, (after the charter was closed) was held October 9, 1913.
 At the second such ceremony, B.J.
 Palmer was initiated into the Brotherhood.
 Five years later, Brother Palmer was unanimously elected the Honorary President of the Fraternity.

 B.J.
 Palmer, David Palmer, John F. Grostic, Clarence Gonstead, William Blair, Galen Price, J. Clay Thompson, Herbert Ross Reaver, Major Dejarnette, H.M.
 Himes, G.O.
 Schmiedel, Carl Cleveland, J.F.
 McAndrews, Donald Kern, William Holmberg, Reggie Gold, Michael Kale, John Sayers, D.D.
 Stierwalt, Sid Williams, Fred Barge, Grady Lake, Gary Street, Robert Brooks, Tom Perrault and many more.
-By the early 1920’s the fraternity roll call had grown to include nine chapters, (presently four chapters).
+By the early 1920’s the fraternity roll call had grown to include nine chapters, (presently seven chapters).